-Our risk assessment provides you with a detailed overview of your customers' risk profile, based on various events that can impact their financial stability.
-Keep reading to learn how we categorize events and the risk they represent for your company.
+Our risk assessment gives you detailed overviews of your customers' risk profiles, based on various events that can impact their financial stability.
+Discover how we categorise events and the risk they represent for your company.

 - Bankruptcy